MacSourcePorts/MSPNotes/rottexpr.md

 ### Why is Mac Source Ports doing a build of this port?
 The port did not offer Mac builds at all.

+### Versioning/Release strategy:
+There's a couple of "releases" but it doesn't look formal.

 ### Build System:
 Make